manju07/sign-verify/README.md

 # sign-verify
-Sign and verify the information with SSH public and private keys. signing data using private key and verifying data with public key.
+Sign and verify the data with SSH public and private keys. signing data using private key and verifying data with public key.

 ### Steps for running this Application.